-Turkey is a huge country with so much to see, and these 7 hidden gems in Turkey have to be on your list!
-They are too amazing to miss.
+Turkey is a huge country with so much to see, and these hidden gems of Turkey have to be on your list!
+They are too fantastic to miss.

 Türkiye is a vast country.
 Most people don’t realize how big it is.
 It’s enormous, packed with world-famous destinations, beach resorts, and ancient cities.
 There are, however, also many hidden gems in Turkey to visit, allowing you to experience an undiscovered Türkiye that most visitors don’t get to see.